 The investment portfolio shall be designed to earn a market rate of investment income in relation to prevailing budgetary and economic cycles, while taking into account investment risk constraints and liquidity needs of the County.
 Given this strategy, the benchmark for investment considerations shall be a benchmark which reflects the prominent and persistent characteristics of the portfolio overtime.
 The benchmark may be adjusted periodically as material changes take place in regard to asset allocation and/or weighted average maturity.

 To avoid the temptation of allowing yield to become disproportionately more important than safety and liquidity, benchmarks traditionally have been established in a very conservative range.
-It is considered a standard that should be achieved during the entire cycle of the market volatility.
+It is considered a standard that should be achieved during the entire cycle of market volatility.